NightKoneko/orexis-extension/README.md

 ## Installing
-Download the CRX from [Releases](https://github.com/NightKoneko/orexis-extension/releases).
+Download the CRX (if your browser is Chrome or Chromium-based (Edge, Opera, Brave, etc.) or XPI (if your browser is Firefox or Firefox-based) from [Releases](https://github.com/NightKoneko/orexis-extension/releases).
 Drag and drop the CRX file onto your browser to be prompted to install.

 ## Building